We are temporarily closed. Sign up to our emails for updates.

 At this point a worshipper would be confronted with the sight of Christ’s blood dripping from the wounds in his hands and feet, where he has been nailed to the Cross, and spraying from the wound in his side.
 Although the image was hung quite high, they may also have seen that Christ wears a transparent loin cloth and that his mouth droops at the corners, the muscles slack and lifeless.

-The inscription at the top of the Cross reads: IHS NAZARENUS, REX IUDEORUM (meaning ‘Jesus of Nazareth, King of the Jews’).
-Its presence here was perhaps supposed to make this painted Cross appear more like the one described in the Bible: the Gospel of Saint John describes how the Roman governor Pontius Pilate nailed a sign with these words to Jesus’s Cross.
-It is possible, however, that there was originally a circular panel with an image of Christ in a blessing gesture placed above it, crowning the entire Crucifix.
+The inscription at the top of the Cross reads: IHS NAZARENUS, REX IUDEORUM (‘Jesus of Nazareth, King of the Jews’).
+Its presence here was perhaps supposed to make this painted Cross appear more like the one described in the Bible: the Gospel of John describes how the Roman governor Pontius Pilate nailed a sign with these words to the Cross.
+It is possible, however, that there was originally a circular panel with an image of Christ in a blessing gesture placed above it, crowning the entire crucifix.

 This image is licensed for non-commercial use under a Creative Commons agreement.

 Examples of non-commercial use are:

 The image file is 800 pixels on the longest side.

 As a charity, we depend upon the generosity of individuals to ensure the collection continues to engage and inspire.
 Help keep us free by making a donation today.